benoitletondor/Android-Studio-MVP-template/README.md

 This is an Android Studio template for MVP.

 It is inspired by [u2020-mvp-android-studio-template](https://github.com/LiveTyping/u2020-mvp-android-studio-template) and follows [Antonio Leiva's MVP implementation guide for Android](http://antonioleiva.com/mvp-android/).
+It also implements presenter surviving orientation changes following [Antonio Gutierrez's article](https://medium.com/@czyrux/presenter-surviving-orientation-changes-with-loaders-6da6d86ffbbf).

+> If you are looking for the first version, without presentation survival, please download the [first release](https://github.com/benoitletondor/Android-Studio-MVP-template/tree/1.0).
+Note that version 2 (current one) is not compatible with version 1.

 Here's the hierarchy it follows: